 Welcome!
 This guide explains how to edit and improve the QOM Movement website step-by-step.

 We assume you already have Hugo (extended) installed and can run a site with the Blowfish theme.
-For detail, see Blowfish Official DocumentationThe working source for this site lives in the main
+For detail, see Blowfish Official DocumentationThe working source for this site lives in the main branch of the repository.#

 We assume you already have Hugo (extended) installed and can run a site with the Blowfish theme.
 For detail, see Blowfish Official DocumentationThe working source for this site lives in the

-branch of the repository.Fast Path#
+main branch of the repository.Fast Path#

 - Fork the repo to your GitHub account.